How to apply

-The first admission window is from November 1, 2021, to February 28, 2022.
+The first admission window will be open from November 1, 2022, to February 28, 2023.
 Please note that if you apply for the EPS programme in this period, you automatically apply for the EMJMD scholarship.
 Nonetheless, since there is a limited number of scholarships available, applicants accepted to the programme without an EMJMD scholarship will be placed on the reserve list for the scholarship.
 At the same time, they can decide to join the programme as self-funding students.
 If a successful applicant chooses to become a self-payer, it does not exclude them from the reserve list.

 Step one: Am I eligible?